wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 tags: story-games philosophy
 ---

 I've played Story Games for a long time and have often wondered, what makes a "Story Game" a "Story Game"?
-This essay explores my definition of "Story Game" and design principles.
+This essay explores my definition of "Story Game" and my principles  of design.

 ## What is a Story Game?

 Story Games are a category of storytelling game [^storytelling-game-wikipedia], typically for 2-5 players.
-Game rules guide how players interact to tell a story, for example, by helping players develop a setting, craft compelling characters, and resolve conflicts.
+Game rules guide how players interact to tell a story, for example, by helping: players develop a setting, craft compelling characters, and resolve conflicts.
 Beyond game rules, Story Games are a style of play.

 How do I separate __Story Games__ from other storytelling games?

 - A focus on cooperative story telling where games rules give all players _equal narrative control_.
 - A player’s ability to affect what happens in the game is not dependent on a their character’s fictional ability to do those things. [^arsludi-defining-story-games]

-Different Story Games facilitate different kinds of stories:
+Different Story Games facilitate different kinds of stories.

+Example Story Games:

 - __Microscope__ focuses on telling an _epic history_.
 - __Kingdom__ explores _communities and how the people in them decide what they stand for_.